Provisionals:

 • Provisionals can be modified to reach patient satisfaction.

-With the capability to create a dental prototype that takes into consideration the patient’s esthetic concerns, and a proposed diagnostic outcome, the ability to meet patient expectations is possible.
-Implementing this step helps to bolster profits by eliminating the need for remakes and improving the patient’s overall satisfaction.
+With the capability to create a dental prototype that considers the patient’s esthetic concerns and a proposed diagnostic outcome, meeting patient expectations, if possible.
+Implementing this step helps to bolster profits by eliminating the need for remakes and improving the patients’ overall satisfaction.

-Contact Burbank Dental Lab’s Smile by Design team today for more information.
+Contact the Smile by Design team at Burbank Dental Lab today for more information.

 Slide 1